Stead Street FAQs

 Why was the Stead Street pump station replaced?

-The pump station on Stead Street is part of a comprehensive flood protection scheme that helps to protect Invercargill City from inundation.
-It is essential to the 116 properties in the immediate area and is a lifeline for the airport, supporting 320,000 passengers plus freight each year.
 The former pump house and pumps were at the end of their life, and there was an increased risk of failure.
-Unlike the old pump station, the new facility meets a requirement to manage fish passage under the National Environmental Standards for Freshwater in 2020.
+Unlike the old pump station, the new facility meets a requirement to manage fish passage under the National Environmental Standards for Freshwater introduced in 2020.

 How was the project funded?